 The black and red theme of the dial is further supported with a small red rectangle on the black ceramic bezel, as well as a number of red dots on the perforated leather strap, also black with light grey stitching that matches the color of the inner bezel.

-Like it was the case with the original that the company has introduced last year, the rotating ceramic bezel is omnidirectional, so you can easily use the chronograph function of the watch as a countdown timer if needed.
+Like it was the case with the original that the company has introduced last year, the rotating ceramic bezel is omnidirectional, so you can easily use the chronograph function as a countdown timer if needed.

-The slightly oversized setting crown makes it especially easy to operate all functions of the watch (well, the chronograph is still operated by a pair of push-pieces at 2 and 4 o’clock), while still being short enough not to bite the back of your hand at certain angles.
+The slightly oversized setting crown makes it especially easy to operate all functions (well, the chronograph is still operated by a pair of push-pieces at 2 and 4 o’clock) while being short enough not to bite the back of your hand at certain angles.

-This particular version of the watch lacks the traditional sapphire crystal in the back: the piece is replaced with a solid steel screw-down cover, which is engraved with a winding road and some abstract mountain.
+This particular version lacks the traditional sapphire crystal in the back: the piece is replaced with a solid steel screw-down cover, which is engraved with a winding road and some abstract mountain.

 In its press release, Oris reports that only 1000 pieces will be built.
 The watchmaking specialist plans to offer them at a recommended street price of CHF 3550 (around $3750 USD) which, truth be told, makes it a fairly expensive toy.
 I mean, it looks great, no doubts about that, but a timekeeper that costs almost four grands deserves something more impressive and sophisticated than a simple Sellita SW500-based mechanism.